-Retinols are vitamin A derivatives commonly found in over-the-counter face creams that are primarily used to treat anti aging and acne concerns.
+Retinols are vitamin A derivatives commonly found in over-the-counter face creams.
+They are primarily used to treat anti aging and acne concerns.
 Retinoids are much more potent and require a prescription.

 Retinyl palmitate is ranked a 6-9 on EWG, that’s in the red zone high.
 It’s something pregnant women are told to stay away from.
 Retinol absorption through the skin has been linked to developmental and reproductive toxicity including birth defects, infertility, and cancers.
-Okay, scary, that’s enough, we can stop there.
+Okay, scary.
+That’s enough, we'll stop there.

-Retinol, aka vitamin A, has a long list of potential side effects and should be administered with a hefty warning label.
-Redness, irritation, flakiness, dryness and even breakouts can occur from trying a retinol.
-It doesn’t just happen to sensitive skin types either.
-If you use too much or too frequently, irritation can occur.
-Using it in the morning, huge no no. Sun exposure after applying this type of vitamin A can cause blisters and skin lesions.
+Retinol (aka vitamin A) has a long list of potential side effects and should be administered with a hefty warning label.
+Redness, irritation, flakiness, dryness and even breakouts can occur from trying a retinol product.
+This doesn’t just happen to sensitive skin types either.
+If you use too much or use it too frequently, irritation can occur.
+Using it in the morning = huge no no. Sun exposure after applying this type of vitamin A can cause blisters and skin lesions.
 As you can see, the results of retinol (good and bad) are v-serious.